 The 14 inch Aura Gravity Ventilator is 14 inches in diameter and has a 4 inch tall collar.
-The model number is AV-14-C4 and has 144 inches of Net Free Area (NFA).
+The model AV-14-C4 has 144 inches of Net Free Area (NFA).
 All 14 inch gravity ventilators come with a standard 19″ x 19″ square flange flashing.

-If installed no more than 4 feet from the peak, this roof vent can go on a roof with a pitch of 3/12 to 7/12.
+If installed less than 4 feet from the peak, this roof vent can go on a roof with a pitch of 3/12 to 7/12.
 However, with modification, this vent is capable of installment on a 12/12 pitch in all climate zones.
 See the installation guides for help installing.

 The Aura Gravity Ventilator works like a roof turbine but with no moving parts.